Standard Home Maintenance Checklist: 20+ Tips

-Pay attention to the working order of the garage door mechanism as a ruined garage door mechanism can be expensive to replace.
+Pay attention to the condition of your garage door as it can be expensive to replace.
 If the door isn’t closing properly, unwanted pests can enter your home.
-Also keep an eye on the condition of the weather strip on the bottom of the garage door.
-If it’s worn, you may want to replace it.
+Also, keep an eye on the condition of the weatherstrip on the bottom of the garage door.
+If it's worn, you may want to replace it.

 ▢ - Exterior siding & brick

 A thorough inspection of the exterior of your home will identify weathering and repairs that need to be performed.
 For example, a few things to look for are paint chips, damage in siding and holes in brick (if applicable) to name a few things.

 Inspect your deck for damage and weathering.
 Typically, your deck will just need a good wash, but every so often you'll need to restain it to maintain its longevity.
 Many home department store staff will recommend you do this once every two to five years depending on the weather and type of stain used.
 Once a deck becomes damaged, it's much more costly to repair!